GLF Schools

 SEND

 Mastery is an inclusive way of teaching.
 It emphasises that through differentiation of teaching strategies, rather than of lesson content, pupils can progress together.
 All children can achieve if they are given sufficient high-quality teaching and enough time.
-At Cordwalles Junior School, we understand however that many of our children with Special Educational Needs will require further support in order to access and understand their learning.
+At Cordwalles, we understand however that many of our children with Special Educational Needs will require further support in order to access and understand their learning.
 Class teachers use their knowledge of the individuals in their class, alongside the expertise of the SENDCo to ensure the needs of all learners are met throughout each maths lesson.
-Common approaches include the use of targeted interventions, differentiated lesson outcomes, manipulatives to support a conceptual understanding and highly skilled questioning throughout the lesson.
+Common approaches include the use of targeted interventions, scaffolding, manipulatives to support a conceptual understanding and highly skilled questioning throughout the lesson.

 Home Learning